TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 DynamoDB doesn't work that way.
 Each DynamoDB storage partition manages up to 10GB of data and has limited IO capacity (6000 reads totalling 24MB per second, 1000 writes totalling 1MB per second).
 Each DynamoDB server instance manages many storage partitions from multiple AWS customers.
 This relatively fine grained partitioning is what allows DynamoDB to scale seamlessly.
 Storage partitions are constantly moved around, split and merged, without your application having to be aware of what's going on.
 This contrasts painfully with something like MongoDB where databases are sharded over physical server instances and scaling up to add more instances can take months of careful planning.

 You're not achieving any meaningful isolation by partitioning by tenant and you've severely restricted the expressiveness of your queries.
-In previous versions of DynamoDB you had to worry about sustaining even loads across storage nodes.
+Ideally you want to sustain even loads across storage partitions[^1].
 Partitioning by tenant does the opposite.

-However, that's less of a problem with [DynamoDB adaptive capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html#bp-partition-key-partitions-adaptive).
+[^1]: This is less of a problem now that DynamoDB supports [adaptive capacity](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html#bp-partition-key-partitions-adaptive).
 DynamoDB will split storage partitions (on sort key if all items have the same partition key) to separate high traffic items.
 It can even go so far as to isolate a single super high traffic item in its own dedicated storage partition.

 ## Document Design